COD-espol/COD-espol/README.md

 ## Project Structure

-This repository will contain multiple sub-projects, each implementing or evaluating a different **Artificial Intelligence (AI) technique** for camouflaged object detection.
+This repository contain multiple sub-projects, each implementing or evaluating a different **Deep Neural Network Architectures** for camouflaged object detection (COD).
 The techniques explored will include:

 - **Supervised Learning**: Training models using labeled multispectral datasets.
 - **Unsupervised & Self-Supervised Learning**: Exploring alternative learning approaches for improved generalization.